 At WGS we define the element of Sex Education of which withdrawal is possible as 'The explanation of sex outside of biological terms, specifically contraceptive methods, avoiding unwanted pregnancy and STIs.'
-The lessons which this falls upon are delivered in Year 8 and are highlighted in the Wellbeing Policy Year 8 Overview.
 As we approach the time for Sex Education lessons to be delivered parents and guardians will be informed so that they support their child at home.